This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The 5 million baht fishing statue in Ao Nang was unveiled in 2015 and remembers the time when local fishermen caught an insane amount off sailfish off the coast Phi Phi.

 A popular meeting point in Ao Nang, the Sailfish is one of the most popular game fishes in Krabi.
-It is known locally as the ‘Queen of the Sea’ and is a reminder of how reliant the Ao Nang and Krabi population are on fishing and tourism as a source of income.
+It is known locally as the ‘Queen of the Sea’ and is a reminder of how reliant the Krabi population are on fishing and tourism as a source of income.

 One thing not to do in Ao Nang Beach – ‘No Sunrise, No Sunset’